bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise2.md

 ## Objectives

-* Research ATT&CK Technique T1078.004 detections and discover an approach to use in your AWS account
+* Research ATT&CK Technique T1078.004 detections and discover an approach to use in your Azure tenant
-* Create log collection S3 bucket
-* Enable CloudTrail trail capturing management and data events
+* Configure logging of blob storage operations and shipping to Log Analytics workspace

 ## Challenges